 Offers for the Hilton Honors American Express Aspire Card, Hilton Honors American Express Surpass® Card and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

-Hilton's elite program offers excellent perks at each status level, with top-tier Diamond members receiving tangible benefits like Executive Lounge access and the ability to gift elite status.
-Hilton Gold has also earned its place as the best mid-tier hotel elite status.
+Beyond the global footprint, Hilton's elite program offers excellent perks at each status level.
+In fact, top-tier Diamond members receive tangible benefits like lounge access and the ability to gift elite status.
+Also, Hilton Gold has earned its place as the best mid-tier hotel elite status.
 Even better, it's one of the easiest to acquire.

 In this guide, we'll cover how to earn Hilton Honors points, the best ways to redeem points, run through Hilton's elite program, and dig into the rules and transfer policies.